melezhik/sparrow-plugins/docker-engine/README.md

 # SYNOPSIS

-Installs docker engine on your linux box
+Installs docker engine on Linux box

 # Platforms supported

-* Ubuntu Trusty 14.04 (LTS)
+* Ubuntu
-* Debian 8.0 Jessie
+* Debian

 Please create an [issue](https://github.com/melezhik/docker-engine/issues)  if you need more platforms to support!